Immunosuppression in Transplantation

 Tissue Typing

-Prior to transplantation, HLA tissue typing is performed in potential recipients prior to listing to reduce risk of rejection.
+Prior to most types of transplantation, HLA tissue typing* is performed in potential recipients to reduce the risk of rejection.
 Patients are typed for class-I (HLA-A, B, and C) and class-II (HLA-DR, DQ and DP) HLA antigens.

-Since each person has two chromosomes, and the paternal and maternal chromosome produce different HLA molecules, an individual has the potential to express up to six class-I and six class-II molecules.
+Since each person has two chromosomes, and the paternal and maternal chromosomes produce different HLA molecules, an individual has the potential to express up to six class-I and six class-II molecules.

-HLA matching prior to organ allocation has the role to identify the best match between the donor organ and recipient, as this will ensure an optimal outcome and minimise the risk of rejection.
+HLA matching prior to organ allocation aims to identify the best immunological match between the donor organ and recipient, as this will ensure an optimal outcome and minimise the risk of rejection.

 Organ Rejection